-EU opponents are demanding national independence for their country so that it can decide again on its laws and conclude free trade agreements with all countries of the world.
+EU opponents demand national independence for their country, so that it can determine its own laws (e.g. on immigration, currency, defense, fishing) and conclude free trade agreements with all countries throughout the world.

 On June 23, 2016, the citizens of the United Kingdom decided decided in an ad hoc referendum, that the UK shall leave the EU (Brexit; 17.4 million or 51.9% of the voters).
 Since then, the country has been negotiating its withdrawal from the EU, wich, by decision of the UK Parliament, willl happen on March 29, 2019.
 The withdrawal agreement negotiated by Prime Minister Theresa May was rejected in the House of Commons on January 15, 2019 by a large majority (432 to 202), leaving much uncertainty as to whether and when Brexit will be implemented.